sudoankit/at/_posts/2020-07-05-Twitter-Anger-Me.md

 I am only on Reddit as of now and if I look back, I left Facebook in 2010, I left Quora in 2016/17 and I left Twitter in June, 2020.

-I find my hand often hovering around Reddit's delete options but somehow I still believe that I still can fish out a doll out of Reddit's cesspool of politics, of hippies, of crime, of gore and violence.
+I find my hand often hovering around Reddit's delete options but somehow I still believe that I still can fish out some love out of Reddit's cesspool of politics, of hippies, of crime, of gore and violence.

 Call it *Magic*.